-Thayer Academy is offering a group policy with Worth Ave Group Insurance.
-This is a voluntary group policy and must be renewed every year.
-Payment is made online and claims will be handled by Thayer Academy.
-You will get the benefit of the lower premium, and the claim turnaround time is faster since the school handles the claim.
-The group rate to protect your school issued laptop is $75.00 per year with no deductible.
+Thayer Academy offers a group policy insurance with AppleCare.
+This is a voluntary group policy and must be renewed each year.
+Payment is made online, and claims are handled by Thayer Academy.
+Families receive the benefits of a lower premium and faster claim turnaround time since the Academy handles claims.
+The group rate to protect your school-issued laptop is $75 per year with no deductible.

 In the event a laptop is damaged, students should email firstname.lastname@example.org and set up an appointment to bring it to the Hanflig Technology Center.
-Thayer Academy will send the laptop to the insurance depot for repairs, and the student will receive a loaner laptop.
+Thayer Academy will send the laptop to an Apple depot for repairs, and the student will receive a loaner laptop.
 Please note that theft is not covered in this insurance policy.
-If you choose not to take insurance you will be billed for any repairs to your damaged laptop.
+If you choose to decline insurance, you will be billed for any repairs to your damaged laptop.
 If the laptop cannot be repaired, you are liable for the full replacement cost.

 Care of the Laptop